23 – 25 inches

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.

 She’s been featured in PetAware, Dogtime, and ModernDog.

-- The Akita Chow Puppies – Before You Buy…
+- Akita Chow Puppies – What You Should Know Before You Buy…

-- How to find reputable Akita Chow breeders?
+- How Much Do Akita Chow Puppies Cost?

-- 3 Little-known facts about the Akita Chow puppies
+- 3 Little-Known Facts About the Akita Chow